Women's March on Versailles: Legacy

-The women's march was a signal event of the French Revolution, with an impact on par with the fall of the Bastille.
+The women's march was a signal event of the French Revolution, with an effect on par with the fall of the Bastille.
 For posterity, the march is emblematic of the power of popular movements.
 The occupation of the deputies' benches in the Assembly created a template for the future, ushering in the mob rule that would frequently influence successive Parisian governments.
 But it was the crudely decisive invasion of the palace itself that was most momentous; the attack removed forever the aura of invincibility that once cloaked the monarchy.
 It marked the end of the king's resistance to the tide of reform; he made no further open attempts to push back the Revolution.
 As one historian states, it was "one of those defeats of royalty from which it never recovered".

+The marathon course used at the 2024 Summer Olympics is based on a similar route taken by the women's march.